Do Pheromones in Perfume Actually Work? A Natural Perfumer’s View

 Made of ambrette seed as the central musk material.
 The cleanest natural musk alternative available, with genuine skin-affinity and the macrocyclic lactone structure that makes it evolve intimately on skin.

 Composed with genuine Mysore sandalwood from sustainable East Timor cultivation.
-Sandalwood’s α-santalol has documented sedative and emotionally opening effects through inhalation — the Ayurvedic ojas-building material par excellence.
+Sandalwood’s α-santalol has been studied for its relationship with relaxation and parasympathetic nervous system activity through inhalation — the Ayurvedic ojas-building material par excellence.

 For a broader edit of the best women’s perfumes with documented botanical ingredients, see A Working Perfumer’s Edit: 24 Best Women’s Perfumes 2026.